 There has been a lot of excitement around the blogosphere following the announcement of a free version of the wildly popular game Minecraft for the Raspberry Pi.
 My teenagers and their friends are somewhat obsessed with the game, so the chance of drumming up a bit of interest in software and hardware development by joining the two worlds seemed too good to miss.

 So as not to interfere with any of the other partially completed raspberry Pi projects I have on the go, I decided to use completely fresh Raspbian image.
-It looks like there is a new “2013-02-09” version available for download.
+It looks like there is a new 2013-02-09 version available for download.
 I prefer torrents for this sort of thing, but there seemed to be no active seeders when I tried, so I ended up downloading the archive.
 I burned it to SD using Win Disk Imager as usual, then popped it into the Pi and booted it up.
 A quick ssh to run raspi-config, and I was ready to install Minecraft.
-It is easy to find a server on mc-servers.com.

 Installation was actually surprisingly simple.